duydao/Text-Pastry/README.md

 	\UUID

 ### REGEX separators ###
-**NEW** We're abe to define regex separators for the data that we're pasting, which should give us some new possibilities:
+**NEW** We're abe to define regex separators for the data that we are pasting, which should give us some new possibilities.
+All it does is splitting the clipboard data with the regex, and paste the resulting items into the selected locations:

 	\r(regex)